 Here's the Google Play version.

-Did you know that you can get two free, full-length audiobooks plus a bonus book (from their VIP selection) in your free trial with Audiobooks.com?
+Did you know that you can get three free, full-length audiobooks plus a bonus book (from their VIP selection) in your free trial with Audiobooks.com?

 Worth a shot, just for that!